MicrosoftDocs/power-platform/power-platform/alm/conn-ref-env-variables-build-tools.md

 ### Get the environment variable information

-To get the values of the environment variable in the target environment, sign in to [Power Apps](https://make.powerapps.com), select the target environment, and right click on the ellipsis and choose to edit.
+To get the values of the environment variable in the target environment, sign in to [Power Apps](https://make.powerapps.com), select the target environment, and right-click on the ellipsis and choose to edit.
 This will provide the information needed to populate the deployment settings file (the underlined values are the values needed for the file):